-It can be daunting and a challenge for CEOs to hire on the tech-side, sometimes more than it is on the executive side.
+It can be daunting and a challenge for CEOs to hire on the technical (tech-side), sometimes more than it is on the executive side.

 Great benefits can be gained by Reading Tech Blogs describing important topics revolving around the difficulty of hiring within the Sector and some areas of specialization.
 Consider an example topic, “Why fullstack Engineers are Unicorns?”.

 Here at MBI we would like to provide a concise list for you on how to be more strategic about your technical hiring:

 Product Prioritizing should always lead to setting the hiring agenda.
 For example, if you’re having trouble prospecting for DEVOPS, hire someone with great expertise who can help you lay out a strategy.
 If performance issues are hurting you, then hire a Performance Engineer.
 The scope of your product will reveal particular needs for hiring.

 One of the most regrettable mistakes is hiring an expert full-time when his assistance is only required for a brief period.
 If the task does not require full-time immersion, say like the responsibilities of a performance engineer, recur to contract engineers who will tune as required and on the spot.

 While you may develop a very Tech-Oriented instinct and vision, you have to remember you are still dealing with humans.
 These humans have unique needs, past vices to unlearn (with which you should be ready to help), and aspirations (career, personal).
 A hiring strategy, in the sense of being human should include Benefits, HR Support, a solid ON-Boarding Experience, Training and Mentorship, cultural induction, and teambuilding (soft skills, emotional intelligence) courses for better integration with their colleagues.